dgroomes/macos-playground/README.md

   because I'm getting into another hard subject which is Capabilities and for that I need Signing.
 (I mean, there has to be a headless/handwritten way to do signing right??).
 In any case, "idiomatic Xcode app" is a good thing to learn.
 * [ ] Manual code signing.
 I should be able to use headless codesigning tools like `codesign` right?
+* [x] DONE Credentials/secrets.
+Do a "hello world" of Keychain access.
+(Do I need signing for this?)

 ## Reference